anoma/nspec/docs/tutorial/engines/base.juvix.md

 *guarded actions*.
 These actions rely on a state transition function, the core of an engine's operation.
 So we define their type first.

-A state transition function takes a set of arguments, including the current system state, the engine's local environment, and the trigger for the state transition.
+A state transition function takes a set of arguments, including the engine's local environment, and the trigger for the state transition.
 These arguments are encapsulated in the `StateTransitionArguments` record type.